Indigenous peoples: Etymology

-Autochthonous originates from the Greek αὐτός autós meaning self/own, and χθών chthon meaning Earth.
-The term is based in the Indo-European root dhghem- (earth).
-The earliest documented use of this term was in 1804.

 Definitions

+There is no generally accepted definition of Indigenous peoples in the United Nations or international law.
+Various national and international organizations, non-government organizations, governments, Indigenous groups and scholars have developed definitions or have declined to provide a definition.

+Historical

-As a reference to a group of people, the term Indigenous first came into use by Europeans who used it to differentiate the Indigenous peoples of the Americas from African people who were enslaved.
-It may have first been used in this context by Sir Thomas Browne.
-In Chapter 10 of Pseudodoxia Epidemica (1646), entitled "Of the Blackness of Negroes", Browne wrote "and although in many parts thereof there be at present swarms of Negroes serving under the Spaniard, yet were they all transported from Africa, since the discovery of Columbus; and are not indigenous or proper natives of America."
+As a reference to a group of people, the term "indigenous" was first used by Europeans to differentiate the Indigenous peoples of the Americas from enslaved Africans.
+The first known use was by Sir Thomas Browne in 1646, who wrote "and although in many parts thereof there be at present swarms of Negroes serving under the Spaniard, yet were they all transported from Africa, since the discovery of Columbus; and are not indigenous or proper natives of America."

 In the 1970s, the term was used as a way of linking the experiences, issues, and struggles of groups of colonized people across international borders.
 At this time 'indigenous people(s)' also began to be used to describe a legal category in Indigenous law created in international and national legislation.
-The use of the 's' in 'peoples' recognizes that there are real differences between different Indigenous peoples.
-James Anaya, former Special Rapporteur on the Rights of Indigenous Peoples, defined Indigenous peoples as "living descendants of pre-invasion inhabitants of lands now dominated by others.
-They are culturally distinct groups that find themselves engulfed by other settler societies born of forces of empire and conquest".
+The use of the plural 'peoples' recognizes the cultural differences between various Indigenous peoples.